Thriving Communities Initiative

 Communities that address local challenges are more likely to attract and retain strong leaders who are vested in making their hometowns more vibrant and resilient.
 By focusing on community assets, the Thriving Communities Initiative encourages local leaders to see beyond common problems and collectively envision larger possibilities.

 Phase II begins the process of engaging traditionally underrepresented populations to identify key community assets.
-These assets are then leveraged to expand economic opportunities to attract residents, business owners and visitors.
+These assets are then leveraged by civic leaders to expand economic opportunities to attract residents, business owners and visitors.

-Throughout the training process, local leaders are supported by Initiative Foundation staff to establish a community Partner Fund and secure local donations to support community-based solutions.
+Throughout the training process, local leaders are supported by Initiative Foundation staff and explore ways to support community-based solutions.
 Phase II participants also are eligible for three months of continued technical assistance and referrals based on locally identified priorities.

 - Engagement: A cross-section of residents—including traditionally underrepresented populations—is united in the community conversation.